-The hike was gorgeous and it was even more enjoyable with the company we had!
+The hike was gorgeous and it was even more enjoyable with the company we had.
 The two girls we hiked with were awesome.
 I wish we lived closer to huge mountains where I could trail run and explore more.
 We are lucky to live a few hours away but I would prefer to be a few minutes away.
 I loved the fact that these girls talked about how they fuel their bodies by EATING.
 As in eating over 2,000 calories a day but also pay attention to labels instead of calorie counts.
 One had even previously struggled with anorexia.
-I’m going to see if I can get her to do a post or maybe even come on the podcast to talk about her story.
+I’m going to see if I can get her to do a post or maybe even come on the WHAM podcast to talk about her story.

 Lake of the Hanging Glacier

 - 11 miles (2,362 ft)

 Beautiful and worth exploring was an understatement!
 This 11-mile hike was unbelievable in many ways.
 We had sun, rain, sleet, and snow all on this one hike.
 I took one of my all-time favorite pictures on this hike also.
 It was just gorgeous.
 The scenery was always changing and just indescribable.
 The hike followed a waterfall, crossing it many times, winded through the forest and meadows up to the glacier.
-Once we got back from the hike Scott grilled steaks and we had a Brussel sprouts mixture we bought from the store to go along with it.